Staying the course: Locating equilibria of dynamical systems on Riemannian manifolds defined by point-clouds: Introduction

-In computational statistical mechanics, the state of a mechanical system (\emph{e.g.,} a protein solvated in water) is a point in an Euclidean space of $n = 6 N$ dimensions (\emph{i.e.,} the aggregated three-dimensional positions and momenta of the $N$ atoms comprising the system) while the progress of the chemical process being simulated is often governed by a small set of, say, $m \ll n$ degrees of freedom known as collective variables (\emph{e.g.,} dihedral angles, radius of gyration, end-to-end distance, etc.).
+In computational statistical mechanics, the state of a mechanical system (\emph{e.g.,} a protein solvated in water) is a point in an Euclidean space of $n = 6 N - 6$ dimensions (\emph{i.e.,} the aggregated three-dimensional positions and momenta of the $N$ atoms comprising the system minus three rotational and three translational degrees of freedom) while the progress of the chemical process being simulated is often governed by a small set of, say, $m \ll n$ degrees of freedom known as collective variables (\emph{e.g.,} dihedral angles, radius of gyration, end-to-end distance, etc.).
 The effective motion of the system is driven by the potential of mean force~\cite{roux1995} and it is described by the time-evolution of a point in the $m$-dimensional space of collective variables $M$.
 Often, the relevant collective variables are not known in advance and practitioners rely on machine learning for identifying them~\cite{coifman2008,georgiou2017,chen2019,sidky2020,tsai2021}.

-Finding transition states (saddle equilibria) between stable equilibria on the vector field $X$ on $M$ determined by the potential of mean force is useful for the efficient simulation of molecular systems since, under the dynamics of $X$, most of the simulation time is spent in the basin of attraction of a stable equilibrium and only rarely does the system visit another basin of attraction, typically by passing close to a saddle point en route~\cite{varadhan2016}.
+Finding transition states (saddle equilibria) between stable equilibria on the vector field $X$ on $M$ determined by the negative of the gradient of the potential of mean force~\cite{kirkwood1935} is useful for the efficient simulation of molecular systems since, under the dynamics of $X$, most of the simulation time is spent in the basin of attraction of a stable equilibrium and only rarely does the system visit another basin of attraction, typically by passing close to a saddle point en route~\cite{varadhan2016}.
 Thus, direct searches for transition states help accelerate the sampling of the phase space of the system.